 Getting your songs played on the radio is an important part of releasing music the right way, and it can have a big effect on your career.
 Once upon a time, CDs were the standard for submitting music.
 New musicians, however, must keep up with the times and learn how to submit their work to radio in the digital age.

-Know who to approach
+1. Know who to approach.

-one of the best ways to get your music played on the radio is to get in touch with radio stations.
+One of the best ways to get your music played on the radio is to get in touch with radio stations.
 Knowing who to talk to at radio stations is essential.
 If you’re targeting larger radio stations, find the person responsible for song selection and pitch your song to them.

 In this case, “this” might refer to a particular on-air personality, the station’s producer, the head of programming, or the head of music.
-A simple “contact” (at) radiostation (dot) com should do the trick for a tiny radio station that may not have many employees.
+A simple “contact” at radiostation should do the trick for a tiny radio station that may not have many employees.

 Try searching for the producer’s information on the station’s website or social media pages, or call the station and ask for the information (they may or may not provide it to you, but it’s worth a try!).
 Before sending anything to a radio station, check their submission guidelines to ensure you are doing things correctly.

-Know how to submit your music
+2. Know how to submit your music.

 Sending an electronic press kit, a music press release, or a one-sheet with links to 1-3 of your best songs is a common way to get in touch with radio stations, news outlets, and blogs.
 Some artists and labels still mail or hand-deliver CDs to radio stations, even though this is becoming less and less common.
-However, most submissions and demonstrations to DJs and radio stations are now sent digitally.

-Target the right stations
+3. Target the right stations.

 It will take time for your song to get heard on major national stations.
 Getting played on the radio is a very competitive field, with hundreds of other musicians potentially competing with you.
 So consider starting with smaller stations.